alphagov/government-service-design-manual/Copy and content/styleguide.md

 in what way.

 List any consultations – formal or informal.
-Give some detail about what is being done and by whom, don’t just add a list of links.
+Give some detail about what is being done and by whom, don't just add a list of links.

 Example:

-The government ran a consultation on ‘Breaking the cycle: effective punishment, rehabilitation and sentencing of offenders’.
+The government ran a consultation on 'Breaking the cycle: effective punishment, rehabilitation and sentencing of offenders'.
 This set out our proposals for effectively punishing and rehabilitating offenders and reforming sentencing.
 Following that consultation, we revised our plans to xxx and yyyy.